capri-docking/capri-docking.github.io/contribute/index.md

 ### Practical aspects: How to contribute a target?

-CAPRI target information and any related inquiries should be sent to Shoshana Wodak : shoshana.wodak_[at]_gmail.com
+CAPRI target information and any related inquiries should be sent to: targets_[at]_capri-docking.org

 #### General information: